Forever Farms provides long-term land security to area farmers and ranchers

 John Tecklin began Mountain Bounty Farm in 1997.
 Today, his farm is the largest supplier of organic vegetables in Nevada County.
-700 residents, from Tahoe to Penn Valley, subscribe to his community supported agriculture (CSA) farm to receive a weekly box of fresh vegetables.
-His is the oldest and largest CSA in the Sierras.
+820 households, from Tahoe to Penn Valley, subscribe to his community supported agriculture (CSA) farm to receive a weekly box of fresh vegetables.
+His is the oldest and largest CSA in the Sierra.
 Mountain Bounty Farm is the second largest vegetable supplier to the BriarPatch Food Co-op in Grass Valley, and supplies a variety of other stores, restaurants, and farmer’s markets throughout the region.

 John and his crew grow all this food on just 18 acres spread over four properties.
 His largest acreage is on leased land located on Birchville Road, on the San Juan Ridge where he has farmed for 23 years.
 Over those years he has invested over $150,000 in infrastructure at this site, upgrading extensive irrigation, electrical, and fencing systems.
 Under John’s direction, a new generation of farmers is assuming leadership of the farm.
 The farm is now collaboratively run by a team of talented young farmers.

-In December of this year (2020), the lease on this land is up for renewal with no option for a long-term lease.
+In December 2020, the lease on this land was up for renewal with no option for a long-term lease.
 A short-term lease is simply not compatible with an organic farming business of this scale.
 Significant ongoing investments are required to keep the soil fertile and the infrastructure functioning.
 To fulfill produce commitments to hundreds of customers, many of whom have paid in advance through a CSA subscription, requires stability in the cultivation process.
 Most importantly, to pass the farm on to the next generation of farmers, land security is critical.

 Protection of 20 Acres of Native Habitat

 The 37-acre property includes 20 acres of scrub oak and mixed chaparral habitat.
-These habitats will also be permanently protected, providing a permanent buffer around part of the land and providing a potential for public access in the form of trails and create opportunities for restoration of native plant and wildlife habitat.
+These habitats are permanently protected, providing a permanent buffer around part of the land and providing a potential for public access in the form of trails and create opportunities for restoration of native plant and wildlife habitat.

 More than a Farm

-Other farm outreach: 4-6 school group tours per season, with some doing extended projects; farm dinners in the field; community tours; produce donation program, where excess produce is donated to many community organizations like hospitality house, women of worth, the food bank, etc; CSA financial assistance program provides scholarships for low income CSA subscribers; Mountain Bounty Farm accepts SNAP and CalFresh for CSA subscriptions; donations to community fundraisers for SYRCL, FREED, North Columbia Schoolhouse Cultural Center, many schools, etc. Mountain Bounty also hosts an annual Harvest Festival and provides farm tours for the community.
+Mountain Bounty Farm hosts school group tours, farm dinners in the field, community tours, and produce donation programs.
+Mountain Bounty also hosts an annual Harvest Festival and provides farm tours for the community.
 Through these and other outreach efforts, Mountain Bounty Farm has become a known and cherished establishment by local residents.
 Learn more at Mountain Bounty Farm’s website.

 Local Forever Farms